-Fed keeps rates unchanged, remains on road to December rate hike
+Fed keeps rates unchanged, remains on road to December hike

 In keeping with that encouraging tone, the central bank’s policymakers acknowledged that inflation remained soft but did not downgrade their assessment of pricing expectations.

-U.S. Treasury yields were largely unchanged after the release of the statement.
+U.S. Treasury yields and short-term interest rate futures were little changed after the release of the statement, while federal fund futures put the odds of a December rate hike at about 98 percent, according to CME Group’s FedWatch program.

 The U.S. dollar pared gains against a basket of currencies and the S&P 500 index rose slightly.

 “It confirms a December move,” said Gregory Daco, chief U.S. economist at Oxford Economics in New York.
 “If we get a confirmation that Trump picks Powell tomorrow, it’s a sign that monetary policy will continue on its current course that we have seen so far this year with gradual normalization.”